Heidelberger Druckmaschinen logo

 • Amperfied: Following the Siemens Energy contract (200 charging points across 12 sites) and SAP integration, Amperfied’s recurring-service pipeline is expanding rapidly.
 Management expects further corporate-fleet contracts into 2026, supporting the DC infrastructure ramp-up.

-• Achievement or upward revision of FY26 margin targets: After doubling EBITDA and reaching 8.2% in Q2, management reaffirmed full-year guidance for up to 8%.
-Any early FY26 indication of 9% trajectory under ‘Zukunftsplan’ would signal faster-than-expected execution and support a valuation re-rate.
+• Achievement or upward revision of FY26 margin targets: After reaching 7.1% EBITDA margin after nine months and 8.2% in Q3, management reaffirmed full-year guidance toward the lower end of the up-to-8% range.
+Any evidence of sustained Q4 margin resilience despite FX and macro headwinds would reinforce confidence in the Zukunftsplan trajectory and support a valuation re-rate.

 Medium term

-• Continued margin improvement in Q3 and Q4: H1 EBITDA margin rose 300 bps year-on-year to 6.4%.
-Investors will watch for further expansion as personnel and efficiency savings (~€30 million) flow through from Q3 onward, cementing credibility of the turnaround.
+• Continued margin improvement in Q4: Adjusted EBITDA margin reached 7.1% after nine months, with investors focused on Q4 delivery as personnel and efficiency savings (~€30 million) continue to flow through, cementing credibility of the turnaround despite softer order intake.

 Long term